cs4485-s25-alagar-t7/gas/docs/Weekly Reports/Week Ending 3-3.md

 - **Tasks For Next Week:**
   - Get Docker setup and test out the UT Dallas VM on my device
   - Finish working on API structure and endpoints
+  - meet with Solomon to create database schema & refine the API spec

 ### Solomon Pierce
 - **Total Hours Worked: 3**